dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-1.md

 <ConfettiTrigger>

-Congrats on completing the first part of your switch to dbt Cloud 🎉!
+Congrats on completing the first part of your move to dbt Cloud 🎉!

 You should have learned:
 - How to set up your dbt Cloud account